July 29th, 2022

 Columbia averages 1.5 inches of snow, and typically sees at least one bought of snow flurries during the winter.

-The average temperature in January ranges between 34 degrees and 56 degrees, which the average temperature in July ranges from 71 to 93 degrees.
+The average temperature in January ranges between 34 degrees and 56 degrees, while the average temperature in July ranges from 71 to 93 degrees.

 There are a number of wonderful green spaces in and around Columbia.